va loans for michigan veterans

 Loan Limits No limit (full entitlement) County limits apply Conforming limits

-Certificate of Eligibility (COE): How to Obtain
+Certificate of Eligibility (COE): How Michigan Veterans Can Obtain One

-Ways to Obtain Your COE
+Ways to Obtain Your COE in Michigan

 • Online: Through the VA's eBenefits portal (fastest method)